 - used in conjunction with high-load reactor technology

-- the same steam explosion is applied in ethanol-out-of-straw production
+- the same steam explosion tech is applied in 2G ethanol production

 - high biogas yield